Student Resources

 Students and alumni can use Handshake to find full-time, part-time, internship, co-op, and on-campus job opportunities.
 On Handshake, you can schedule advising appointments, connect with employers, register for events, and more!
 Visit pacific.joinhandshake.com to explore job openings.

 Designed for computer science, engineering, and business students, each certificate program was inspired by elite university preparatory programs tailored for growing careers.
-Career Premium student internship projects have included software development, website design, virtual reality, digital content creation, project management, AI, and more at leading employers.
+Student internship projects have included software development, website design, virtual reality, digital content creation, project management, AI, and more at leading employers.

 Certification 1 : Design Thinking – develop effective approaches to problem-solving